Three Terms That Control Jurisdiction

 "Home state" means the state in which the respondent was physically present, including any period of temporary absence, for at least six consecutive months immediately before the filing of a petition for a protective order or the appointment of a guardian or, if none, the state in which the respondent was physically present, including any period of temporary absence, for at least six consecutive months ending within the six months before the filing of the petition.

-A.R.S. § 14-12201(A)(2)The "home state" definition works much like it does in child custody law.
-Six consecutive months of physical presence, including temporary absences, establishes a home state.
-If the person has not been in any state for six months before filing, the statute looks back further to find a state where they had six consecutive months within the prior six-month window.
+A.R.S. § 14-12201(A)(2)The "home state" rule works like it does in child custody law.
+Six months of living in a state makes it the home state.
+If the person has not been in any state that long, the statute looks back further.

-An "emergency" is defined as a circumstance likely to cause substantial harm to a respondent's health, safety, or welfare, where no other person has authority and is willing to act.
-A "significant-connection state" is any state, other than the home state, where the respondent has meaningful ties beyond just being physically present.
+An "emergency" means a situation likely to cause serious harm to health or safety.
+It applies when no one else has authority to act.
+A "significant-connection state" is any state where the person has real ties beyond just being present.

 In determining under section 14-12203 and section 14-12301, subsection E whether a respondent has a significant connection with a particular state, the court shall consider: 1.
 The location of the respondent's family and other persons required to be notified of the guardianship or protective proceeding.
 2. The length of time the respondent at any time was physically present in the state and the duration of any absence.